Torch09/proxmox-amd-4650G-pci-passthrough/README.md

 Make sure you have enabled SR-IOV, IOMMU, iGPU, etc. There is an example for the M12-LE0 near the bottom of this "guide".
 Updating the CPU Microcode is also a good idea.
 I'm using Proxmox 8.4.1 for this guide.
+The CPU is a 4650G and the Mainboard I'm using is a Gigabyte M12-LE0.

 ## Modproble
 Get the IDs for the APU